-Your IRS-approved gifting privileges are one of the most important overall steps in the estate planning and wealth preservation process.
 Without some degree of gifting, or transferring of assets, many of the strategies outlined in our estate planning forum are simply not possible.

-The $12,000 "Present Interest" Gifting Allowance
+The $15,000 "Present Interest" Gifting Allowance

-It is generally recommended that if the gifted assets are designed for the future uses of the targeted beneficiaries that you consider using a separate trust.
+It is generally recommended, that if the gifted assets are designed for the future uses of the targeted beneficiaries that you consider using a separate trust.

 The Lifetime "Future Interest" Gift Allowance